microsoft/TemplateStudio/templates/WinUI/_catalog/frontendframeworks/CodeBehind.md

-﻿Code-behind is a term used to describe the code that is coupled with a XAML file.
-If you developed in WinForms and feel comfortable with that style of development, this could be a great option for you.
+﻿None is a term to describe that there is no design pattern pre-selected.
+Just the minimum code is generated to get the app running.
+You can build your own folder structure and add any design pattern once the code is generated.